ComputeCanada/software-stack/doc/gentoo.md

 git push
 ```

-The final step is to move this into “build-node” production; the first command
+The final step is to move this into “build-nodes” production; the first command
 syncs the channel from github:

 ```